Principles of Einstein-Finsler Gravity and Perspectives in Modern Cosmology: Field Equations for Finsler Theories of Gravity

 2pt \textbf{Generalized Mach principle: } The Einstein gravity theory was formulated using a second much less precise set of ideas which goes under the name of Mach`s principle.
 In SR and in pre--relativity notions of spacetime, the geometric structure of spacetime is given once and for all and is unaffected by the material bodies that may be present.
 In particular, the properties of ``inertial motion`` and ``non--rotating`` are not influenced by matter in the universe.
-Mach and a number of earlier philosophers and scholars (for instance, Riemann considered both types of quadratic and nonlinear, Finsler type, line elements) found this idea unsatisfactory.
 Mach supposed that all matter in the universe should contribute to the local definition of ''non--acceleration'' and ''non--rotating''.
 Einstein accepted this idea and was strongly motivated to formulate a theory where, unlike SR, the structure of spacetime is influenced by the presence of matter.
 In GR, such purposes were achieved only partially.
-Perhaps, the constructions related to osculating Finsler geometry outlined in section \ref{ssofg}, see details in Refs. \cite {stavr0,stavr1}, go more far to models of curved spacetime ether with a more sophisticate intrinsic structure.
-Nevertheless, even in that approach the ideas of Mach principle are not completely realized in a gravity theory being not involved into constructions the N--connection and d--connection structures.
 With respect to Finsler gravity theories on (co) tangent bundles derived from quantum nonlinear dispersion we can consider a generalized Mach principle that quantum energly/motion should contribute to spacetime, i.e. the structure of spacetime is influenced by the presence of quantum world.
-This influence is encoded both into the nonholonomic structure and via coefficients of $\left( \mathbf{N,g,D}\right) $ into energy--momentum tensors for matter fields imbedded self--consistently in spacetime ether with moving coordinates $y^{a}.$
+This influence is encoded both into the nonholonomic structure and via coefficients of $\left( \mathbf{N,g,D}\right) $ into energy--momentum tensors for matter fields imbedded self--consistently in spacetime aether with moving coordinates $y^{a}.$